 What can they do then?
 That is when the Medicare open enrollment period comes in; it is a time for those who want to change their coverage to do so, and it usually runs between 15th October and 7th December.

 Making changes to your coverage may not be as easy as it sounds, and since you don’t want to make any mistakes the second time around, here are some tips to guide you:

 Tip #1: Know the Changes You Want to Make

 First, what is it that you are not happy with in your current coverage?
 In order to know what changes you want to make, you have to know about the different plans of Medicare and what they have to offer.
 Keep in mind that the changes that you can make are limited.
-You can switch from Medicare Part C to Original Medicare (Medicare Part A and Medicare Part B), switch to Original Medicare from Medicare Part C, change Medicare Part C plans, also known as Medicare Advantage plans, change Medicare Part D (prescription drugs) plans or enroll in a Medicare prescription drug plan when you’re on Original Medicare and in need of one.
+You can switch from Medicare Part C to Original Medicare (Parts A and B), switch to Original Medicare from Medicare Part C, change Medicare Part C plans, also known as Medicare Advantage plans, change Medicare Part D (prescription drugs) plans or enroll in a Medicare prescription drug plan when you’re on Original Medicare and in need of one.

 Tip #2: Go Through Your Annual Notice of Change